 Send a conversion event to Google Ads.

 Post Conversion is a Cloud action.
+The default Trigger is:

 The Google Ads conversion label.
 You can find it in your Google Ads account using the instructions in the article Google Ads conversions.

 Email address of the individual who triggered the conversion event.